-Sales, marketing, and service teams that will use a CRM ecosystem should be asked for insights during the process of decision-making.
-Although the sales team is the one that normally uses a CRM, it is vital to gather feedback from all users so that you can come up with a decision that will be beneficial to the whole organization.
+Sales, marketing, and service teams using a CRM ecosystem should be asked for insights during the decision-making process.
+Although the sales team is the one that generally uses a CRM, it is vital to gather feedback via Feedback button from all users so that you can come up with a decision that will be beneficial to the whole organization.

 3. List down all the crucial features that you will need

-When making your features lists, do not miss out on customer support and data security.
+Do not miss customer support and data security when making feature lists.
 When choosing a CRM solution, ensure that it can keep your data safe.
 Watch out for features such as advanced user permission and two-factor authentication.

-It also needs to have a dependable customer service team that is easily reachable across different channels.
+It also needs a dependable customer service tools that is easily reachable across different channels.
 It should provide phone, email, and live chat support.
-For those employers who work remotely, make sure to provide remote employee engagement for positive outcomes in customer service.
+For those employers who work remotely, ensure remote employee engagement for positive outcomes in customer service.

 4. Look into the best CRMs that suit your needs

-Talk to your peers, colleagues, and other business leaders about the CRMs they are using and if they are satisfied with them.
+Talk to your peers, colleagues, and other business leaders about the CRMs they use and if they are satisfied with them.
 Discover what they deem as CRM strengths and weaknesses and whether they would speak favorably of them or not.